Wonderful Hospital Births No Matter What

 Doing for yourself

 What can women do for themselves that always creates a positive birth experience … particularly in hospital births?
-Come to think about it doesn’t pregnancy is seem like an appropriate time to prepare for birth and learn birth skills?
+Come to think about it doesn’t pregnancy seems like an appropriate time to prepare for birth and learn birth skills?
 Why skills?
 Isn’t giving birth an activity you have to do?
 Sure it is.
-Being in hospital doesn’t take that away from you.
+Being in a hospital doesn’t take that away from you.
 Having every intervention doesn’t take that away either.

 In fact, let’s take a step backward.
 With Birthing Better skills you’ll learn how to prepare your pregnant body to give birth.
 That gives you a huge step in the direction of having control over your birth.
 Your body will be primed to do the activity of letting this big object out.
 Look at the photo attached to this post … big object!
 Prepare your body.

 Consciously using skills are the actions you can take to work with your baby’s efforts to be born.
 This is what being involved with birth means.
 Birth is an action word.
 It’s not like sitting in a dentist’s chair, but more like a performance or event with the woman doing the performance.

 Birthing in a hospital is more like a motel and not a prison.
 Giving birth in the hospital can be as full of birth skills as birthing anywhere.
 Women just need to know what skills to use and those are best learned during pregnancy.
 This is true for all pregnant women.

 Fathers are now expected to help during labour and birth.
 When men step into hospital it’s very easy for them to feel entirely out of their depth.
 But no obstetrician will ever stop a dad from breathing with his partner or helping her to relax.
 Fathers have a job to do … they can learn coaching skills during pregnancy and know what they’re job should be.

 Yes, dads can help you prepare your body to give birth!
 Doing so leaves them less confused about the mechanics of getting a baby out.